webpolis/blackbird/README.md

 * <a href="https://www.bitstamp.net" target="_blank">Bitstamp</a>
 * <a href="https://gemini.com" target="_blank">Gemini</a>
 * <a href="https://www.kraken.com" target="_blank">Kraken</a>
-* <a href="https://796.com/?lang=en" target="_blank">796.com</a> (Bitcoin futures)
+* <a href="https://796.com/?lang=en" target="_blank">796.com (Bitcoin futures)</a>

 For each of your exchange accounts you need to create API authentication keys.
-This is usually done in the Settings section of your accounts.
+This is usually done in the _Settings_ section of your accounts.

 Then, you need to add your API keys in the file _blackbird.conf_. __Never__ share this file as it will contain your personal exchange credentials!
 If you don't have an account for one of the exchanges just leave it blank.
 However, you need at least two exchanges and one of them should allow short selling.

 ##### Demo mode

-It is possible to run Blackbird without any credentials.
-Just set the parameter `DemoMode=true` and then you won't need to add any credentials to the config file.
+It is possible to run Blackbird without any credentials by setting the parameter `DemoMode=true`.
 Blackbird in demo mode will shows you the bid/ask information, the spreads and the arbitrage opportunities but no actual trades will be generated.

 #### Strategy parameters

-Modify the stategy parameters to match your trading style (few trades with high spreads or many trades with low spreads):
+Modify the strategy parameters to match your trading style (few trades with high spreads or many trades with low spreads):
 ```javascript
 SpreadEntry=0.0080
 SpreadTarget=0.0020